GitSeekker/CMD-Batch-Collection/README.md

 FOR %%A IN ("*.opus") Do ffmpeg -i "%%~nA.opus" -c:v copy -map_metadata 0 -id3v2_version 3 -b:a 320k "Converted/%%~nA.mp3"
 pause
 ```

+### Additional Info:

+I've provided standalone versions of the script for each format in case you just only need 1 of them.
+As for example: FLAC to MP3, WAV to MP3, and many more.
+They all do the samething as the all-in-one Universal Format script.

 -----